Confidence-coin/Confidence-coin.github.io/whitepaper/index.md

 ## Blockchain snapshot structure
 It contains block time T, a new line, and then the below items, separated with a new line.
 Each item is a headless TSV list.
 The list terminates with a new line.
-1. Balance List - A balance of each user in Confidence Coin ordered by wallet id.
+1. Balance List - Each user's balance in Confidence Coin is ordered by wallet id.
    1. wallet id
    1. balance
 1. Validators List - A validators list ordered by Validator id